The impact of natal kicks on black hole binaries: Natal kicks in binary systems

 and

-where $a$ is the semi-major axis, $e$ is the eccentricity, $M$ is the total mass, $V$ is the relative velocity (in the tangential direction, see Figure \ref{fig:cartoon}), and the `pre' and `post' subscripts indicate the quantities before and after the supernova, respectively.
-The natal kick vector $\vec v$ consists of components in the radial ($v_{\rm r}$), tangential ($v_{\rm t}$), and polar ($v_{\rm p}$) directions within the frame of reference of the exploding star.
+where $a$ is the semi-major axis, $e$ is the eccentricity, $M$ is the total mass, $V$ is the relative velocity (in the tangential direction, see Figure \ref{fig:cartoon}), and the `pre' and `post' subscripts indicate the quantities before and after the SN, respectively.
+The natal kick vector, $\vec v$, consists of components in the radial ($v_{\rm r}$), tangential ($v_{\rm t}$), and polar ($v_{\rm p}$) directions within the frame of reference of the exploding star.

-In binary systems, there are two limiting scenarios for supernovae: spherically symmetric mass loss with no natal kick, and natal kicks with negligible mass loss.
-The former scenario has been extensively studied in the literature \citep[e.g.,][]{1961BAN....15..265B}.
-I will focus on exploring the latter scenario, particularly in the context of binary BH mergers.
+In binary systems, there are two limiting scenarios for SNe: spherically symmetric mass loss with no natal kick and natal kicks with negligible mass loss.
+The former scenario has been extensively studied in the literature \citep[e.g.][]{1961BAN....15..265B}.
+In the following, I focus on exploring the latter scenario, particularly in the context of binary BH mergers.

-\section{Binary BHs Formed via Direct Collapse}
+\section{Binary BHs formed via direct collapse}

-In the direct collapse scenario a BH forms without an explosion \citep[e.g.,][]{2012ARNPS..62..407J}.
-In this scenario, which is often invoked in the context of the formation of BHs more massive than about 10 $M_{\odot}$ \citep[e.g.,][and references therein]{2024arXiv241207831B}, there is negligible baryonic mass ejecta and no associated hydrodynamic natal kick.
+In the direct collapse scenario a BH forms without an explosion \citep[e.g.][]{2012ARNPS..62..407J}.
+In this scenario, which is often invoked in the context of the formation of BHs more massive than about 10 $M_{\odot}$ \citep[e.g.][and references therein]{2025ApJ...987..164B}, there is negligible baryonic mass ejecta and no associated hydrodynamic natal kick.
 The only radiated energy is approximately $0.1\ M_{\odot}$ via neutrinos, which accounts for less than 1\% of the mass of stellar-mass BHs with masses greater than about $10\ M_{\odot}$.
-Therefore, for direct collapse leading to binary BH formation, I assume $M_{\rm pre} = M_{\rm post}$ (i.e., no baryonic mass is ejected) and that any resulting kicks stem predominantly from asymmetries in neutrino emission.
-To simplify Eqs. \eqref{eq:separation} and \eqref{eq:eccentricity}, the natal kick components are parametrised as:
+Therefore, for direct collapse leading to binary BH formation, I assume $M_{\rm pre} = M_{\rm post}$ (i.e. no baryonic mass is ejected) and that any resulting kicks stem predominantly from asymmetries in neutrino emission.
+To simplify Eqs. \eqref{eq:separation} and \eqref{eq:eccentricity}, the natal kick components are parametrised as

 This transformation enables me to analyse how natal kicks influence the orbital parameters of newly formed binary BHs.
-The magnitude of (neutrino-induced) natal kicks in BHs remains a topic of active debate in astrophysics, with predictions ranging from roughly 1 km/s \citep[][and references therein]{2024Ap&SS.369...80J} to $\sim$100 km/s \citep[e.g.,][]{2024ApJ...963...63B}.
+The magnitude of (neutrino-induced) natal kicks in BHs remains a topic of active debate in astrophysics, with predictions ranging from roughly 1 km/s \citep[][and references therein]{2024Ap&SS.369...80J} to $\sim$100 km/s \citep[e.g.][]{2024ApJ...963...63B}.